NGC 147 Corroborates the Break in the Stellar Mass-Stellar Metallicity Relation for Galaxies: Introduction

 \section{Introduction}

-In the past few decades, numerous works have revealed the tight correlation between the stellar masses (luminosities) and the metallicities of galaxies, i.e., stellar mass-metallicity relation (MZR) \cite[e.g.][]{Bergh1968,Lequeux1979,Tremonti2004,Lee2006,Kirby2013,Leethochawalit2018}.
+In the past few decades, numerous works have revealed the tight correlation between the stellar masses (luminosities) and the metallicities of galaxies, i.e., the stellar mass-metallicity relation (MZR) \cite[e.g.][]{McClure1968,Lequeux1979,Tremonti2004,Lee2006,Kirby2013,Leethochawalit2018}.
 The observed MZR indicates that more massive galaxies are more metal-rich than less massive ones.
 The trend can be interpreted as a result of metal retention, wherein high-mass galaxies with deep gravitational potential wells can resist galactic winds and retain more metals \citep{Dekel1986}.
-Recent works argue the metallicity may also be regulated by star formation efficiency \cite[e.g.,][]{Calura2009,Magrini2012} as well as the interplay between inflow, outflow, and enrichment \citep{Finlator2008}.
-Generally, galactic metallicities are measured in two forms: gas phase and stellar phase.
-While gas-phase metallicity reflects the metals in the ISM at the time of observation, stellar metallicity indicates the amount of metals incorporated into the stars at the time they formed, which is less susceptible to instantaneous fluctuations and represents the metal abundance averaged over star formation history (SFH)\@.
+Recent works have argued the metallicity may also be regulated by star formation efficiency \cite[e.g.,][]{Calura2009,Magrini2012} as well as by the interplay between inflow, outflow, and enrichment \citep{Finlator2008}.
+Generally, galactic metallicities are measured in two forms: gas-phase and stellar-phase.
+While gas-phase metallicity reflects the metals in the interstellar medium (ISM) at the time of observation, stellar metallicity indicates the amount of metals incorporated into the stars at the time they formed, which is less susceptible to instantaneous fluctuations and represents the metal abundance averaged over the star formation history (SFH)\@.
 Therefore, the stellar MZR is a more stable indicator of the chemical evolution of galaxies than the gas-phase MZR\@.